awsdocs/amazon-route53-docs/doc_source/query-logs.md

       You can include the wildcard character \(`*`\) to replace 0 or more characters in the name of the log group, for example, `/aws/route53/*`\.

-   1. Choose **Create policy and test permissions** to determine whether the new resource policy or any of your existing resource policies grant the permissions that Amazon Route 53 needs to publish logs to the log group that you chose or created on the previous page\.
+   1. Choose **Create policy and test permissions** to determine whether the new resource policy or any of your existing resource policies grant the permissions that Route 53 needs to publish logs to the log group that you chose or created on the previous page\.

    1. If the test fails, choose **Edit** for one of the existing resource policies, and change the value of **Log groups that the resource policy applies to**\.
 Specify either the name of a log group \(such as **/aws/route53/example\.com**\) or a value that includes the current log group \(such as **/aws/route53/\***\)\.
 You can use the wildcard character \(`*`\) to replace 0 or more characters in the name of the log group\.